-Style and, methodology
+Style and methodology

-This paper provides readers direct access to the voice of those who have been directly involved in the reconstruction and recovery of Timor-Leste for the last 10 years.
+This paper provides readers direct access to the voice of those who have been directly involved in the reconstruction and recovery of Timor-Leste over the last ten years.
 Interviews were conducted in English, Tetum and Bahasa Indonesia.
 The responses have been edited for concision and clarity and do not represent a verbatim transcription.
 All efforts have been made to capture and maintain the 'voice' of the speakers using a journalistic style.

-The research was conducted in Timor-Leste between 30 October to 11 December 2013, commencing with a desk review of ILO's project documents, evaluations, publications, etc. About 20 semi-structured interviews were conducted with the ILO's staff in Timor-Leste, government counterparts and one social partner representative in the period of October to December 2013.
-Given the constraints of time and scope, this paper is a mere stock tacking exercise and reflects primarily the impressions and perceptions of those interviewed.
-This paper does not aspire to present a comprehensive institutional perspective of the ILO.
+The research was conducted in Timor-Leste between 30 October to 11 December 2013, commencing with a desk review of ILO project documents, evaluations, publications, and other material.
+About 20 semi-structured interviews were conducted with the ILO's staff in Timor-Leste, government counterparts and one social partner representative during the period October-December 2013.
+Given the constraints of time and scope, this paper is a mere stocktaking exercise and reflects primarily the impressions and perceptions of those interviewed.
+It does not aspire to present a comprehensive institutional perspective of the ILO.